-Oceania Squash would like to thank World Squash and the many individuals and organisations that put in such a huge effort to give Squash its best chance for inclusion in the 2020 Olympic Games.
+Oceania Squash would like to thank World Squash and the many individuals and organisations that put in such a huge effort to give Squash its chance for inclusion in the 2020 Olympic Games.
+There seems little more could be done.
+It was our best shot.

-Oceania Squash remains committed to supporting WSF in the governing and development of Squash throughout the World and fostering and promoting the sport in the Oceania Region.
+Oceania Squash remains committed to supporting WSF in the governing and development of Squash throughout the World, and fostering and promoting the sport in the Oceania Region.